ukaea/UKAEA-Computing/docs/source/pages/apps.rst

 Basically, there are two main steps to perfom them, one is the splitting part, and the other is the execution part to solve the Finite Element Problem.

-Then, it is recommendable to create the mesh first before run execution.
+Due to the amount of data performed for discretisation, it is recommendable to create first, the mesh, before running the execution.

 * *An MPI line command to split the mesh in MOOSE*